+Planning a trip to the area and wondering what are the best beaches in Southern California?
 Southern California is famous for its sunny skies and warm weather, and of course, for its miles and miles of coastline.

 As a SoCal local and beach enthusiast, I’m here to give you some inside information on the best beaches in Southern California, and which to visit depending on what you want to do.
+And while you’re here, check out this guide to the best beaches in San Diego.

 Table of Contents